Five Gold Rings: Plot

-Robdal finds Joan in a coffee shop and offers her financial help, but she declines, afraid of what Reg will do if he finds out about their affair, and asks Robdal to stay away from her.
-One night, after Joan dyes her hair brown to resemble Elizabeth Taylor, Reg tells Joan of a job he was offered by a certain contact who was looking for a charlady for thirty pounds a week.
+Robdal finds Joan in a coffee shop and offers her financial help, but she declines, afraid of what Reg will do if he finds out about their affair and asks Robdal to stay away from her.
+One night, after Joan dyes her hair brown to resemble Elizabeth Taylor, Reg tells Joan of a job he was offered by "a certain contact" who was looking for a charlady for £30 a week.
 The contact happens to be Robdal, who did this as a way of getting closer to Joan.
 During an argument, Joan accuses Robdal of playing the same mind games as Reg, hurting Robdal greatly, and he goes on to point out the major differences between himself and Reg, including his feelings for Joan.
 As Freddie prepares to head out, Joan runs up and kisses him, and they resume their affair.

 Del, while at Gwen's house, makes a fool of himself by telling Gwen's family a rude (but misunderstood) French phrase which Joan learned from Robdal, and the engagement is off.
 At the same time, Amita comes to Del's flat, looking for him, and Del arrives shortly after, with Joan secretly chastising Del for his promiscuity.
 Comically, Reg and Violet fail to pronounce Amita's name properly and keep calling her "Anita".

 However, Del's engagement to Amita is also ended when Amita takes a trip to Pakistan with her father and learns that Del bought five glass rings from Abdul's father.
 Heartbroken, Amita admits that she liked Del, and returns the ring to him.
-Del confides to Trigger of his plans to give up on the rings and find love the normal way, but reverts to the rings upon seeing another beautiful girl put off by Trigger's naïveté.
+Del confides to Trigger of his plans to give up on the rings and find love "the normal way", but reverts to the rings upon seeing another beautiful girl put off by Trigger's naïveté.

 At the flat, with Del, Reg, and Grandad out at a New Year's party at the Nag's Head, Robdal pays Joan a visit and sees his son for the first time, holding baby Rodney in his arms.